-In June 2015, USDA announced the availability of \$100 million in matching grants under a Biofuel Infrastructure Partnership (BIP) initiative.38 Grants were aimed at overcoming infrastructure constraints that limit the market for biofuels, specifically higher-level ethanol blends such as E15 (gasoline blends with up to 15% ethanol content) and E85 (blends with between 51% and 83% ethanol content).
-CCC funds the BIP initiative at the discretion of the Secretary.
+In June 2015, USDA announced the availability of \$100 million in matching grants under a Biofuel Infrastructure Partnership (BIP) initiative.35 Grants were aimed at overcoming infrastructure constraints that limit the market for biofuels, specifically higher-level ethanol blends such as E15 (gasoline blends with up to 15% ethanol content) and E85 (blends with between 51% and 83% ethanol content).
+Asserting discretionary authority, the Secretary has used CCC to fund the BIP initiative.
 USDA cited Section 5 of the Charter Act (62 Stat.
-1070; 15 U.S.C. §714) as providing the authority for CCC to undertake actions consistent with BIP.39
+1070; 15 U.S.C. §714) as providing the authority for CCC to undertake actions consistent with BIP.36

 Critics of the initiative questioned the use of CCC authority, citing amendments made in the 2014 farm bill (Section 9001 of P.L.
-113-79) that prohibit USDA from using farm bill energy programs to fund the blender pumps.40 They argued that the initiative runs counter to the congressional intent expressed in the farm bill.
-USDA supports the BIP initiative, pointing to the marketing expansion and development authorities of the Charter Act.
+113-79) that prohibit USDA from using farm bill energy programs to fund blender pumps under the Rural Energy for America program.37 They argued that the initiative runs counter to the congressional intent expressed in the farm bill.
+USDA justified the BIP initiative by pointing to the marketing expansion and development authorities of the Charter Act.

-In a reversal of roles, the issue of CCC authority and congressional intent was raised again in early 2016 when USDA announced that it was denying the cotton industry's request to provide subsidies for cottonseed.
-A recent trade dispute with Brazil resulted in the 2014 farm bill removing cotton from primary farm support programs.
-Low cotton prices and reduced program support payments in the 2014 farm bill caused the industry to petition Congress and USDA to consider declaring cottonseed an "other oilseed" as allowed by the farm bill and therefore eligible for traditional farm support programs.
-USDA denied the request, citing other changes in the 2014 farm bill (removal of cotton as an eligible commodity and establishment of a separate temporary cotton program) and restrictions in the annual appropriation law on the use of CCC funds as the primary reasons for not granting cotton producer's request.
-USDA Secretary Tom Vilsack called on Congress to either amend the 2014 farm bill language that excludes cotton as an eligible commodity or remove the CCC restrictions included in the annual appropriation law.
+In a reversal of roles, the issue of CCC authority and congressional intent was raised again in early 2016 when USDA announced that it was denying the cotton industry's request to provide subsidies for cottonseed.38 A trade dispute with Brazil resulted in the 2014 farm bill removing cotton from primary farm support programs.
+Low cotton prices and reduced program support payments in the 2014 farm bill caused the industry to petition Congress and USDA to consider designating cottonseed as an "other oilseed," as allowed by the farm bill, and therefore eligible for traditional farm support programs.
+USDA denied the request, citing other changes in the 2014 farm bill (removal of cotton as an eligible commodity and establishment of a separate temporary cotton program) and restrictions in the annual appropriation law on the use of CCC funds.39 Subsequently, then-USDA Secretary Tom Vilsack called on Congress to either amend the 2014 farm bill language that excludes cotton as an eligible commodity, or remove the CCC restrictions included in the annual appropriation law.40 The current USDA Secretary, Sonny Perdue, made a similar request to remove the appropriations restriction, which Congress granted in the FY2018 Continuing Appropriations Act (P.L.
+115-124).41

-In a different approach, USDA used CCC authority to create the Cotton Ginning Cost Share program, which provides payments based on 2015 cotton acres and average ginning costs.
-The program is estimated to cost \$300 million in 2016 and will "expand and maintain the domestic market of cotton."
-The Cotton Ginning Cost Share program appears to use CCC authorities similar to those of the BIP initiative: market expansion.
+Ultimately, USDA used CCC authority to create the Cotton Ginning Cost Share program, which provides payments based on cotton acres and average ginning costs.
+The program was initiated again in 2018 using CCC authorities similar to those of the BIP initiative (i.e., market expansion).
+42